AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 for (int num : arr)

-// To modify, you MUST use standard for loop:
+// To modify, use a standard for loop:

 for (int i = 0; i < arr.length; i++)